MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ## Manage the privacy of data collected in reports

 It’s common for users in an organization to save Office files using file names that contain sensitive or confidential information.
-To protect the privacy of users and to help prevent leaking sensitive information, the Readiness Toolkit allows you to create a report that conceals the file paths and names of documents identified during a scan.
+To protect the privacy of users and to help prevent revealing sensitive information, the Readiness Toolkit allows you to create a report that conceals the file paths and names of documents identified during a scan.
 You can create a report that conceals this information either by running the Readiness Report Creator from the UI wizard or from the command line.

 If you're using the UI wizard, begin by selecting either "Most recently used Office documents and installed add-ins on this computer" or "Office documents in a local folder or network share" as the type of report that you want to create.
 Then, on the next page of the wizard, select the **Conceal file names and paths** check box, before continuing on.